kerkeniakov/Protractor-custom-framework-with-infrastructure-showcase/README.md

 >  node node_modules/protractor/bin/protractor ./conf.js --suite searchWidget --params.browser=chrome

 ## Infrastructure
 Refer to docker-compose.yml and pull the necessary images.
+All you need is the docker-compose file and the browsers.json on your server.
 Configure them.
 Populate the .env file the selenoid and allure IPs.